FilipaGo/payup-landing-page/README.md

 ### STEP 2 — Content Strategy

 Before diving into the wireframes, we also worked iteratively on the content strategy and the copywriting for the landing page.
-This helped us to think thoroughly about the sections and content blocks arrangement in order to effectively “sell” our product.
+This helped us think thoroughly about the sections and content blocks arrangement in order to effectively “sell” our product.

 <p align="center">
 <img src="https://raw.githubusercontent.com/FilipaGo/payup-landing-page/master/_images_readme/copy.jpg" alt="Word document printscreen showing our copywriting" width="1000" />